 While this page is intended for those who are not currently respondents in any campus or police investigation and/or adjudication processes, the resources listed are also available to respondents in criminal or campus investigation and/or adjudication processes.
 If you are seeking help while navigating the university and/or police investigation and adjudication processes as a respondent, please see the resources listed on our Respondent Services page.

-According to the UC Policy on Sexual Violence and Sexual Harassment (SVSH), a Respondent is a person alleged, in a report to the Title IX Officer, to have engaged in Prohibited Conduct.
+According to the UC Policy on Sexual Violence and Sexual Harassment (SVSH)(link is external), a Respondent is a person alleged, in a report to the Title IX Officer, to have engaged in Prohibited Conduct.

 Please be aware: If you are not currently a respondent in campus or criminal investigation and/or adjudication processes, receiving services from one (or more) of the resources listed on this page does not disqualify you from being named as a respondent in a campus or criminal investigation in the future.